xpsi-group/xpsi/docs/source/overview.rst

 .. _emcee: http://emcee.readthedocs.io/en/latest/
 .. _MultiNest: https://github.com/farhanferoz/MultiNest

-X-PSI inherits the Open MPI parallelisation of an external sampling package.
+X-PSI inherits the MPI parallelisation of an external sampling package.
 In general it is necessary to run X-PSI posterior sampling/integration on distributed memory architectures (e.g., a cluster or a supercomputer) because likelihood evaluation times are slow, of :math:`\mathcal{O}(1)\,s`.